Mylab6/PiBluetoothMidSetup/README.md

 ### Maschine instructions

+setup_maschine.py tries to automate this, but it usually fails.

 Should be done AFTER the above, ether run from this projects directory, or change maschine_midi.service , and run_maschine.py for your setup.
 Install Rust